-Bill Cosby’s sex assault conviction gets high court review
+Cosby’s sex assault conviction goes before high-level court

-PHILADELPHIA (AP) - Bill Cosby’s lawyers will argue Tuesday that his 2018 sex assault trial was marred by evidence and testimony that should have been excluded as they ask Pennsylvania’s highest court to throw out the conviction.
+“There was a built-in level of trust because of his status in the entertainment industry and because he held himself out as a public moralist,” said Assistant District Attorney Adrienne Jappe, of suburban Philadelphia’s Montgomery County, where Constand says she was assaulted at Cosby’s estate in 2004.

+“The signature was isolating and intoxicating young women for the purpose of sexually assaulting them,” Jappe said.

-Cosby, 83, has served more than two years of his three- to 10-year prison sentence for drugging and molesting a woman he met through the basketball program at his alma mater, Temple University.
+Cosby, 83, has served more than two years of his three- to 10-year prison sentence for drugging and molesting Constand, whom he met through the basketball program at his alma mater, Temple University.

-The Pennsylvania Supreme Court, in oral arguments Tuesday morning, will review two issues stemming from the trial.

-The defense has challenged the judge’s decision to let five other accusers testify for the prosecution about their encounters with Cosby in the 1980s.
-The women said Cosby offered them acting training or mentorship, but then sexually assaulted them after they were drugged or intoxicated.
-That’s the same behavior trial accuser Andrea Constand said she experienced at his estate near Philadelphia in 2004.
 Courts have long wrestled with decisions about when other accusers should be allowed to testify in criminal cases.
-The Pennsylvania Supreme Court appears eager to address the issue.
+The state’s high court appears eager to address the issue, and in doing so took on the first celebrity criminal case of the #MeToo era.
+The court typically takes several months to issue its opinion.

+Judge Steven T. O’Neill had allowed just one other accuser to testify at Cosby’s first trial in 2017, when the jury could not reach a verdict.
+The #MeToo movement took hold months later with media reports about movie mogul Harvey Weinstein and other men accused of sexual misconduct.

+The seven-member court wondered aloud how many other accusers are too many in a fair trial and how far back the allegations should go.
+Constand went to police in 2005, about a year after the night at his home.
+She had met him through her job with the basketball program at Temple, where he was a trustee and the school’s most famous booster.
+She said she was seeking advice about a career change.

+The other women knew Cosby in the 1980s as they tried to make connections in the entertainment industry, and they did not go to police.

-The defense will also contest the decision to let the jury hear damaging testimony Cosby gave in a sexual battery and defamation lawsuit Constand filed against him in 2005.
+The defense also challenged the trial judge’s decision to let the jury hear damaging testimony Cosby gave in a lawsuit Constand filed against him in 2005, after then-prosecutor Bruce Castor declined to arrest Cosby.

 The testimony was sealed for nearly a decade until The Associated Press asked a federal judge to release documents from the case as more Cosby accusers came forward.
-The judge agreed, and prosecutors in suburban Philadelphia reopened Constand’s 2005 complaint against Cosby in 2015 - just months before the statute of limitations to arrest him would have expired.
+The judge agreed, and Castor’s successor reopened the case in 2015, just months before the statute of limitations to arrest him would have expired.

 Cosby, a once-beloved comedian and actor known as “America’s Dad,” became the first celebrity convicted of sexual misconduct in the #MeToo era.
 The AP does not typically identify people who say they are sexual assault victims without their permission, which Constand has granted. ___